7 facts you might not have known about PFAS

 IMG_3446_1.jpg

-What types of health effects do PFAS have?
+What kinds of health effects do PFAS have?

 Long-term exposure to PFAS has been linked to a variety of health problems, including increased cholesterol levels, changes in liver enzymes, reduced vaccine response in children, increased risk of high blood pressure or preeclampsia in pregnant women, developmental effects or delays in children, increased risk of kidney or testicular cancer, as well as negative effects on the immune system.